raghananth/self-managed-data-workshop/content/declartive/_index.md

 ---
-title: "Declarative ETL with Spark and EKS"
+title: "SQL-based ETL with Apache Spark on Amazon EKS"
 chapter: true
 weight: 5
 ---

-# sql-based-etl

-The cdk-solution-init-pkg provides a reference for building solutions using the AWS Cloud Development Kit (CDK).
-This package contains basic build scripts, sample source code implementations, and other essentials for creating a solution from scratch.
+# SQL-based ETL with Apache Spark on Amazon EKS
+This is a project developed with Python CDK for the solution - SQL based ETL with a declarative framework powered by Apache Spark.

+We introduce a quality-aware design to increase data process productivity, by leveraging an open-source data framework [Arc](https://arc.tripl.ai/) for a user-centered declarative ETL solution.
+Additionally, we take considerations of the needs and expected skills from customers in data analytics, and accelerate their interaction with ETL practice in order to foster simplicity, while maximizing efficiency.